 - Understatement: Instead of reporting exactly how bad Durga states the consequences will be, Jersey summarises the reaction as "it'll probably be bad".Kamal: If it is counting down, what do you think it'll do?

 Durga: The last time it was triggered, the shockwave flatlined communications throughout the Solar system for more than 7 seconds.

 Jersey: Durga doesn't know, but she thinks it'll probably be bad.

-Unwitting Pawn: Melissa, when she's manipulated into stopping the Spider..which turns out to be her antivirus program, allowing the Seeker/Pious Flea to rewrite her program into serving his purpose of spying for the Covenant.
+- Unwitting Pawn: Melissa, when she's manipulated into stopping the Spider—which turns out to be her self-diagnostic, antivirus, and repair program.
+Destroying the Spider allows the Seeker/Pious Flea to rewrite Melissa's program into serving his purpose of spying for the Covenant.